Music Program for Future Students

 ASU Band, Choir, and Orchestra Scholarships

 Band, Choir, and/or Orchestra Scholarships are available to any musically talented students, regardless of major, who wish to participate in the band, choir, or orchestra programs at ASU.
 These scholarships, awarded by the director of bands, director of choral activities, and orchestra director respectively, may be renewed for a total of four years.
 Students must be admitted to ASU to apply.
-Students should contact the director of bands, Dr. Daniel McCloud, director of choral activities, Dr. Pamela Lee, or Dr. Maurice Kelley, orchestra director, for information regarding application procedures.
+Students should contact the director of bands, Dr. Constance Kelley, director of choral activities, Dr. Pamela Lee, or Dr. Maurice Kelley, orchestra director, for information regarding application procedures.
 Students may receive both band and choir scholarships concurrently.

 ASU F.A.M.E.
 Scholarships